ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * received: number, how much the user received for this exercise (e.g. 5) (defaults to 0 obviously)

 Not required but field is available:
-* text: string, if code/question was asked, this is the field it will be placed in.
+* result: string, if code/question was asked, this is the field it will be placed in.
+* feedback: number, the user's feedback to this question.
+* choices: array of objects with field 'text', multiple choice answers are saved here.